codentell/cwc-frontend-course/content/04-javascript-module/activities/day-02/08-conditional-loops.md

 tags = ["javascript"]
 +++

-# 🏗️ Conditional Days of the Week
+# 🏗️ Conditional Loops

 Implement the following user story:

-* As a developer I want to compare the differences between if-statements and switch-case.
-I want to create an app where a user inputs a number between 1 and 7 and the app prints the day of the week associated with that number.
+* As a developer I want an app that will print an array of animals, but will also alert the user if any of the animal names begin with a "c" or an "o"

 ## Acceptance Criteria

-* Build `if` statements to find the day of the week based on a number from 1 through 7.
-  * Each statement should alert the user what day they picked
-* Rebuild using switch-case

----
+* Loop through the following array and log the name of each animal:

+  `var myFarm = ["chickens", "pigs", "cows", "horses", "ostriches"];`

+* Alert the user if the first letter of an animal's name begins with a "c" or an "o"

+## 💡 Hints

+How can you access the first character of a string?

 ## ✅ Solutions
 {{%expand "Solutions Click Here" %}}